malapatiUCSD/cse15l-lab-reports/lab1.md

 After correctly attaining your password and username for your account at [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php) for the class you are doing this for.
 Open up a new terminal by clicking on the terminal button on the top left and then click "New Terminal".
 Then type "ssh " followed your course number semester and two given initals and then "@ieng6.ucsd.edu" for example mine was "cs15lsp23lm@ieng6.ucsd.edu".
-So to remotely connect I would enter "ssh cs15lsp23lm@ieng6.ucsd.edu" followed by (yes)  and then enter my password.
+So to remotely connect I would enter `ssh cs15lsp23lm@ieng6.ucsd.edu` followed by (yes)  and then enter my password.
 This is shown in the image above.
 When typing you password it will not appear and that is okay!
 It is a security measure.

-**<h2>Trying Some Commands</h2>**
+<h2>Trying Some Commands</h2>

 ![Image](image3.png)